usnavy/Navy-Design-Guide/image-scheme.md

 ### Informational Imagery

 #### Usage
-Informational imagery assists users in understanding content, without being the focal point in a UI.
+Informational imagery assists users in understanding content, without being the focal point in a User Interface (UI).
 It represents entities or content, either literally or conceptually.

 #### Placement
 They are within information driven content, and promote the informatics.